| Now I examine how current copyright law regulates

 for the physical manifestation of an intellectual product such as

+a printed book.
 In the case of printed books these physical trading

 conditions work quite well in the cause of copyright because society